Liberal internationalism: Examples

-Examples of liberal internationalists include former British Prime Minister Tony Blair, U.S. President Barack Obama, and then Secretary of State Hillary Clinton, and former Secretary of State Antony Blinken.
+Examples of liberal internationalists include former British Prime Minister Tony Blair, U.S. President Barack Obama, British historian Timothy Garton Ash, and then Secretary of State Hillary Clinton, and former Secretary of State Antony Blinken.
 In the US, it is often associated with the American Democratic Party.
 Some liberal-leaning neoconservatives shifted towards liberal internationalism in the 2010s.

-Commonly cited examples of liberal interventionism include NATO's intervention in Bosnia and Herzegovina; the 1999 NATO bombing of Yugoslavia; British military intervention in the Sierra Leone Civil War; and the 2011 military intervention in Libya.
+Commonly cited examples of liberal interventionism include NATO's intervention in Bosnia and Herzegovina; the 1999 NATO bombing of Yugoslavia; the 1999 UN intervention in East Timor; British military intervention in the Sierra Leone Civil War; and the 2011 military intervention in Libya.
 According to historian Timothy Garton Ash, these are distinct because of liberal motivations and limited objectives, from other larger scale military interventions.

-Multilateral institutions, such as UNDP, UNICEF, WHO, and the UN General Assembly, have also been considered examples of liberal internationalism.
+Multilateral institutions, such as UNDP, UNICEF, WHO, IAEA, and the UN General Assembly, have also been considered prominent examples of liberal internationalism.

-According to Ikenberry and Yolchi Funabashi, one of the key pillars of liberal internationalism in practice is the democratic constitution and trade-based prosperity of Japan, which makes Japan a major stabilizer of liberal international order in the Asia-Pacific.
+To cite a country-specific example, according to John Ikenberry and Yolchi Funabashi, one of the key pillars of liberal internationalism in practice is the democratic constitution and trade-based prosperity of Japan, which makes Japan a major stabilizer of liberal international order in the APAC region.

+Neo-Wilsonian idealism is a modern revision of Wilsonian Idealism that began in a Post-World War I political World Order, more specifically The Cold War ,The War on Terror, and more broadly contemporary global challenges.

+Bill Clinton, George W. Bush, Barack Obama, and Tony Blair have been described as adhering to a modern version of Wilsonian idealism.